Lloyd-S/opencv3/Peoject1_Credit_Card_Recogniton/readme.md

 ### 1.Brief Introduction

-This project,which was guided by my supervisor Aopu, aims to recognize the 16-digit card number of 8 different credit card (card 1 to 8 as file name indicates) with opencv-python(cv2 verision:4.2.0.34) .
+This project, which was guided by my supervisor Aopu, aims to recognize the 16-digit card number of 8 different credit card (card 1 to 8 as file name indicates) with opencv-python(cv2 verision:4.2.0.34) .
 You can find the image of each card in the folder named 'img'.

 For card 1-7, this project successfully detect all 16 digits on each card.
 Below shows all the results: